ddemidov/vexcl/README.md

 Here and in the rest of examples `X`, `Y`, and `Z` are compatible instances of `vex::vector<double>`.

+VexCL is able to cache the compiled kernels offline.
+The compiled binaries are stored in `$HOME/.vexcl` on Linux and MacOSX, and in `%APPDATA%\vexcl` on Windows systems.
+In order to enable this functionality, user has to define `VEXCL_CACHE_KERNELS` macro.
+NVIDIA OpenCL implementation does the caching already, but on AMD or Intel platforms this may lead to dramatic decrease of program initialization time (e.g. VexCL tests take around 20 seconds to complete without kernel caches, and 2 seconds when caches are available).

 ### <a name="builtin-operations"></a>Builtin operations

 VexCL expressions may combine device vectors and scalars with arithmetic,